Shire of Macedon Ranges

-The Shire of Macedon Ranges is a region in Central Victoria, Australia, best known for its expansive native forests, iconic geographical attraction Hanging Rock, and thriving artisan food and wine industries.
+The Shire of Macedon Ranges is a local government area in Central Victoria, Australia, best known for its native forests, geographical attraction Hanging Rock, and artisan food and wine industries.
 The region covers an area of 1748 km2.
 It is located in between the cities of Bendigo and Melbourne.
-In June 2018 the shire had a population of 49,388.
+In August 2021 the shire had a population of 51,458.
 It includes the towns of Gisborne, Gisborne South, Kyneton, Lancefield, Macedon, Malmsbury, Mount Macedon, New Gisborne, Riddells Creek, Romsey and Woodend.

 The Shire is named after the region's major geographical feature, the Macedon Ranges.
 It has become one of Victoria's most popular tourist attractions and contains some of its most sought-after real estate.